Scaling and root planing: Periodontal intervention

 Often, an electric device, known as an ultrasonic scaler, sonic scaler, or power scaler may be used during scaling and root planing.
 Ultrasonic scalers vibrate at a high frequency to help with removing stain, plaque and calculus.
 In addition, ultrasonic scalers create tiny air bubbles through a process known as cavitation.
 These bubbles serve an important function for periodontal cleanings.
 Since the bacteria living in periodontically involved pockets are mainly obligate anaerobes, meaning unable to survive in the presence of oxygen, these bubbles help to destroy them.
 The oxygen helps to break down bacterial cell membranes and causes them to lyse, or burst.

 Since it is of the utmost importance to remove the entirety of the deposit in each periodontal pocket, attention to detail during this procedure is crucial.
 Therefore, depending on the depth of the pocket and amount of calculus deposit versus soft biofilm deposit, hand instruments may be used to complete the fine hand scaling that removes anything the ultrasonic scaler left behind.
 Alternatively, power scalers may be used following hand scaling in order to dispel deposits that have been removed from the tooth or root structure, but remain within the periodontal pocket.

 Sonic and ultrasonic scalers are powered by a system that causes the tip to vibrate.
 Sonic scalers are powered by an air-driven turbine.
 Ultrasonic scalers use either magnetostrictive or piezoelectric systems to create vibration.
 Magnetostrictive scalers use a stack of metal plates bonded to the tool tip.
-The stack is induced to vibrate by an external coil connected to an AC source.
+The stack is induced to vibrate by an external coil connected to an alternating current source.
 Ultrasonic scalers also include a liquid output or lavage, which aids in cooling the tool during use, as well as rinsing all the unwanted materials from the teeth and gum line.
 The lavage can also be used to deliver antimicrobial agents.

-Although the final result of ultrasonic scalers can be produced by using hand scalers, ultrasonic scalers are sometimes faster and less irritating to the client.
-Ultrasonic scalers do create aerosols which can spread pathogens when a client carries an infectious disease.
+Although the final result of ultrasonic scalers can be produced by using hand scalers, ultrasonic scalers are sometimes faster and less irritating to the patient.
+Ultrasonic scalers create aerosols which can spread pathogens when a client carries an infectious disease.
 Research differs on whether there is a difference in effectiveness between ultrasonic scalers and hand instruments.
-Of particular importance to dentists themselves is that the use of an ultrasonic scaler may reduce the risk of repetitive stress injury, because ultrasonic scalers require less pressure and repetition compared to hand scalers.
+Of particular importance to hygienists themselves is that the use of an ultrasonic scaler may reduce the risk of repetitive stress injury, because ultrasonic scalers require less pressure and repetition compared to hand scalers.